About the CAES Consortium

 What is CAES?

-The Center for Advanced Energy Studies (CAES) is a research, education, and innovation consortium consisting of Boise State University, the Department of Energy’s Idaho National Laboratory, Idaho State University, University of Idaho, and University of Wyoming.
+The Center for Advanced Energy Studies (CAES) is a research, education, and innovation consortium consisting of Boise State University, the Department of Energy’s Idaho National Laboratory, Idaho State University, and University of Idaho.

 Why was CAES built?